{{ summaryHeading }}

 Interpreting Results:

-• Reflection coefficient is the voltage-wave magnitude.
-Its square gives reflected power fraction.
+• Reflection coefficient is a voltage-wave magnitude.
+Squaring it gives reflected power fraction, so |Gamma| = 0.2 becomes 4% reflected power.

 Technical Details:

-RF reflection quantities are built around the magnitude of the voltage reflection coefficient, written here as |Gamma|.
-A perfect match has |Gamma| = 0, no reflected power, infinite return loss, and VSWR 1:1.
-A complete open or short has |Gamma| = 1, full reflection, 0 dB return loss, and infinite VSWR.
+VSWR, return loss, reflected power, and mismatch loss all start from the magnitude of the voltage reflection coefficient.
+A perfect match has |Gamma| = 0, VSWR 1:1, no reflected power, and infinite return loss.
+A complete open or short has |Gamma| = 1, infinite VSWR, full reflection, and 0 dB return loss.

 Formula Core:

-The converter first derives |Gamma| from the selected input, then computes the remaining scalar quantities from that shared value.
+The conversion path derives |Gamma| from the selected starting value, then calculates the remaining mismatch quantities from that shared value.

 |Γ| = VSWR-1VSWR+1 VSWR = 1+|Γ|1-|Γ| RL = -20log10(|Γ|) Preflected percent = |Γ|2*100 ML = -10log10(1-|Γ|2)

-For a power-meter reading, |Gamma| is the square root of reflected power divided by forward power.
+When the starting point is a power-meter pair, |Gamma| is the square root of reflected power divided by forward power.
 Delivered percent is 100 - reflected percent, reflected watts are forward watts multiplied by the reflected fraction, and delivered watts are forward watts minus reflected watts.

 Common RF mismatch reference points

-Checkpoint Return loss Reflected power Typical meaning
+Checkpoint Return loss Reflected power Practical reading

-1.5:1 VSWR 13.98 dB 4.00% Common good antenna and feedline reference.
+1.5:1 VSWR 13.98 dB 4.00% Common good antenna/feedline reference.

-2.0:1 VSWR 9.54 dB 11.11% Practical review point for matching, power handling, and measurement uncertainty.
+2.0:1 VSWR 9.54 dB 11.11% Review point for matching, uncertainty, and power handling.

-3.0:1 VSWR 6.02 dB 25.00% Marginal match territory in many bench and transmitter workflows.
+3.0:1 VSWR 6.02 dB 25.00% Marginal territory in many transmitter and antenna workflows.

-20 dB return loss 20.00 dB 1.00% Low reflection for many interconnect and lab checks.
+20 dB return loss 20.00 dB 1.00% Low reflection for many lab interconnect checks.

 Review profile lower-bound labels